-How do you articulate what your company stands for in an exciting, relevant and emotionally compelling way?
-You know, in a way that makes people want to interact with your company – hire you, work for you, invest in you, etc.
+How do you articulate what your company stands for in an exciting, relevant, and emotionally compelling way?
+You know, in a way that makes people want to interact with your company – hire you, work for you, and invest in you?

 Now it’s time to take all of that information and distill it down into a written brand promise.
 This promise will be the backbone of all of your marketing messages and your strategic decisions to grow the company.

 The best brand promises are based on emotion.
 Branding is about building a relationship, and as humans, we only have relationships with people and things that evoke our emotions.
 That's why branding is so important — brands create the emotion behind your offering.